DNG0101/OSMANIA-RESULT-WITH-SGPA-AND-PERCENTAGE/README.md

 **Q: Which results does this portal support?**
 > Currently supports: **MBA (CBCS-DAY) I Semester Regular Examination — February 2026**

 ---

-## ⚠️ Disclaimer

-- This portal is built **by students, for students**
-- Result data is fetched **live from the official Osmania University server**
-- SGPA and Percentage are calculated using the standard CBCS formula
-- This is **not affiliated with Osmania University** in any official capacity
-- For any discrepancies in your result, please contact your college / university directly

----

----